microsoft/language-server-protocol/_specifications/lsp/3.17/general/initialize.md

 		 *
 		 * To keep the protocol backwards compatible the following applies: if
 		 * the value 'utf-16' is missing from the array of position encodings
-		 * server can assume that the client supports UTF-16.
+		 * servers can assume that the client supports UTF-16.
 UTF-16 is
 		 * therefore a mandatory encoding.
 		 *
 		 * If omitted it defaults to ['utf-16'].